andrewmkhoury/notes/webdev/mfes/README.md

 # Micro-Frontends

 ##
-Here’s a good video on Single-SPA + SystemJS: https://www.youtube.com/watch?v=wU06eTMQ6yI
+Here’s a good video on Single-SPA + SystemJS: https://www.youtube.com/watch?v=wU06eTMQ6yI (shows example with Vue, not React)

 Summary of both SystemJS and single-spa: